-Chapter 1 The World Ocean System
+Chapter 1: The World Ocean System

 Imagine you are a cosmic explorer on a long, interstellar voyage between your solar system and its closest neighbor.
 Your trusty and comfortable spaceship has carried you billions and billions of miles from home, yet for most of that trip, you’ve seen very little.
 Sure, that asteroid almost hit you, and your onboard computer developed a split personality half a parsec back, but other than that, your trip through interstellar space has been one of the most boring experiences of your thousand-year life.

 Then, out of the corner of your telescopic viewscreen, a solar system with a strange blue dot appears.
-You do a system check.
+You do a systems check.
 All systems normal.
 Suddenly the dot increases to two pixels.
 And then more.
 Switching to ultrasupercalifragilistic high definition, you realize that the dot is a real object.
 It’s real!
 And it’s BLUE.
 Could there be something, a water-rich object, in this ghastly stretch of nameless space?
-Phone home, ET.
-You just found a water planet!Figure 1.1: "There's life out here after all."
-(Click to enlarge.)[/caption]
+Phone home, explorer.
+You just found a water planet!

 Viewed from the far reaches of space, Earth, our home, looks like a tiny blue speck immersed in a sea of black.
 We know Earth looks this way because in 1990 a small spacecraft, Voyager 1, going where no manmade object had ever gone before, turned its camera back toward Earth and snapped a picture.
 In doing so, Voyager 1 captured a moment that has come to define what it means to be human.
 Deeply moved by this image, Carl Sagan (1934–1996), astronomer, author, and host of the original 1980 TV miniseries Cosmos, offered these words:

 That’s here.
 That’s home.
 That’s us.
 On it, everyone you ever heard of, every human being who ever lived, lived out their lives.
-The aggregate of all our joys and sufferings, thousands of confident religions, ideologies and economic doctrines, every hunter and forager, every hero and coward, every creator and destroyer of civilizations, every king and peasant, every young couple in love, every hopeful child, every mother and father, every inventor and explorer, every teacher of morals, every corrupt politician, every superstar, every supreme leader, every saint and sinner in the history of our species, lived there—on a mote of dust, suspended in a sunbeam.
+The aggregate of all our joys and sufferings, thousands of confident religions, ideologies, and economic doctrines, every hunter and forager, every hero and coward, every creator and destroyer of civilizations, every king and peasant, every young couple in love, every hopeful child, every mother and father, every inventor and explorer, every teacher of morals, every corrupt politician, every superstar, every supreme leader, every saint and sinner in the history of our species, lived there—on a mote of dust, suspended in a sunbeam.
+(Sagan and Druyan 1994)